STTLab/HIV-64148/README.md

 ## Citation

 Wattanasombat S, Tongjai S. Easing Genomic Surveillance: A Comprehensive Performance Evaluation of Long-Read Assemblers Across Multi-Strain Mixture Data of HIV-1 and Other Pathogenic Viruses for the Simplification of a User-Friendly Bioinformatic Pipeline.
-Life.
-2024 Mar;1–25.
+Department of Microbiology, Faculty of Medicine, Chiang Mai University.